 New lives: Rescuing women from the sex trade

-While working in India for five years, Kristin Keen saw the impact of the sex trade on women who seemed to have no way out.
-So she started a business to employ the women and help them on a path to a better life.
+While working in India for five years, Kristin Keen saw how women in the sex trade seemed to have no way out.
+Hoping to provide a path to a better life, she started a business to employ them.

-When Keen returned to Jacksonville five years ago, she learned of women involved in the sex slave there.
-She started a business called Rethreaded and hired some of the women to make clothing, accessories and other products.
+When Keen returned to Jacksonville five years ago, she learned of women involved in the sex trade there.
+She started a business called Rethreaded and began hiring some of the women to make clothing, accessories and other products.

 Now 5 years old, Rethreaded employs 19 women, 12 of whom were sex workers.

 The women have been trained to work in inventory, sales or production roles.